 Cost: Weeklong: $305 per participant, Sunday evening through Friday noon.
 Covers lodging, all meals from Monday morning to Friday evening except Wednesday evening, and scheduling logistics.
 Weekend: $95 per participant.

-Educational/Advocacy Components: Staff organize education and reflection activities to help participants understand life in the San Luis Valley, especially among the marginalized group of homeless and migrant populations in this rural area.
-Issue areas include: immigration and border; gender issues and poverty; economic issues; hunger and cycles of poverty; farm labor and agriculture; mental illness and addiction; legislation and local government; sustainable living, ecology and its larger implications; veterans and homelessness.
-Resources available at www.lapuente.net/documents/servicelearningtopics.pdf.
+Educational/Advocacy Components: Staff organize education and reflection activities to help participants understand the value of service and the struggles of life among the marginalized and underserved, specifically in rural areas.
+Issue areas include: immigration and migrant farming; gender and race; hunger and poverty; mental illness and addiction; legislation and local government; sustainable living, ecology and its larger implications; veterans and homelessness.
+Resources available at www.lapuente.net/documents/servicelearningtopics.pdf .

 Time: Year round